OsramAutomotive/test-analysis/README.md

 # How to Use
 A GUI is provided for users to run DV Station test analysis.
-See Figure 4 for GUI display.
 There are a number of test parameters that the user must enter to define the test data to analyze and the type of analysis to perform.

 ![DV Test Station Analysis GUI](images/gui.png)